nhosic1/autonomous_navigation/docs/source/userdoc/system_components/DEPTH_ESTIMATION/adn_software_requirements/adn_software_requirements.rst

    :status: open

    The component must compute a disparity map for two synchronized frames.

-   The disparity map must have a mean absolute error (MAE) of less than 2 pixel and a root mean square error (RMSE) of less than 3 pixels, for valid disparities.
+   The disparity map must have a mean absolute error (MAE) of less than 2 pixels and a root mean square error (RMSE) of less than 3 pixels, for valid disparities.
 Disparity map accuracy should be validated using one of the public stereo datasets, e.g. Middlebury dataset.

    The disparity map must contain enough valid disparities to recognize objects within a range of 0.5 to 4 meters.
 The exceptions are cases that are